keironstoddart/edi-835-parser/README.md

 Not all EDI 835 elements and segments are currently parsable and not all EDI codes are mapped.
 If you are interested in contributing to edi-835-parser, please feel free to fork the project and/or reach out by emailing edi835parser@gmail.com.

+### Acknowledgements
+A special thank you to Github user `gizquier2` for his interest in this project and continued feedback.